yalmip/yalmip.github.io/_posts/2017-06-27-longshort.md

 title: Nonconvex long-short constraints
 tags: [Integer programming, Logic programming, Cardinality]
 comments: true
-date: 2014-02-08
+date: 2017-06-27
 ---

-A question on the forum today asked how one can constrain a solution to ensure a certain percetage of a vector to have a particular sign.
-This could for instance be of relevance in a [portfolio allocation](/example/portfolio) problem where we have constraints on the ratio of longs and shorts.
+A question on the forum today asked how one can constrain a solution to ensure a certain percentage of a vector to have a particular sign.
+This could for instance be of relevance in a [portfolio allocation](/example/portfolio) problem where we have constraints on the ratio of long and short positions.

 There are many natural ways to write this in MATLAB, but to include it in YALMIP code, it has to be based on operators which are supported by YALMIP.
-Let's look at some alternatives just for fun.
+Let's look at some alternatives.

-Let us assume we have a vector \\(x\\) of length \\(n\\) and we want at-least half of the elements to be non-negative.
+Let us assume we have a vector \\(x\\) of length \\(n\\) and we want at least half of the elements to be non-negative.
 To have a problem to work with, we will minimize the distance to a vector \\(y\\).

 ````matlab
 n = 20;